mcwalrus/go-sentinel/README.md

 )

 func main() {
-    // Observer with duration metrics
+    // New observer with duration metrics
     observer := sentinel.NewObserver([]float64{
         0.100, 0.250, 0.400, 0.500, 1.000, // in seconds
     })